San Francisco Airport (SFO) Guide

 Get details about SFO parking options and rates, along with more economical off-airport parking here.

-SF International Airport offers a variety of ground transportation options for travelers.
+San Francisco Airport offers a variety of ground transportation options for travelers.
 One of the most popular options is car rental, with major providers such as Avis, Hertz, and Enterprise located on-site at the airport.
 Visitors can easily rent a car and explore the city and surrounding areas at their own pace.

 Taxi services are also available at SFO, with designated drop-off areas located outside of each terminal.
 Fares vary depending on the destination, but a trip to downtown San Francisco typically costs around $50.
 Visitors can also use ride-sharing services like Uber or Lyft, which have designated pickup areas at the airport.